slothdev/UCI_HAR_Analysis/README.md

 features$FEATURE <- gsub("mean", "Mean", features$FEATURE)
 ...
 ```
 5. We can finally merge the test and train sets into one using `rbind()` to join the subsetted features (which is a 10299 x 86 frame) instead of first joining the sets then selecting for the required feature variables which would involve using a 10299 x 561 frame.
-We also relabel the column names after joining to end up with a 10299 x 88 frame (including the 2 columns for Subject and Activity) with the proper order of columns Subject, Activity, Var1, Var2...
-VarX.
+We also relabel the column names after joining to end up with a 10299 x 88 frame (including the 2 columns for *Subject* and *Activity*) with the proper order of columns *Subject, Activity, Var1, Var2...
+VarX*.
 ```
 # Merge training (70%) and test sets (30%) into one data set
 # Select/Subset using from the test/training sets using FID (index of feature)